 Note: USCIS encourages petitioners to keep DOL LCA processing times in mind when preparing the H-1B petition and plan accordingly.
 If the LCA certified by DOL is for multiple positions, you must provide the name and USCIS case receipt number of any alien who has previously utilized the LCA.

-Petitioners should ensure that they have signed the LCA prior to the LCA being submitted with the petition to USCIS.
+Petitioners should be sure to sign the LCA before submitting it with the petition to USCIS.

-Please see Department of Labor's Office of Foreign Labor Certification website for further information on the LCA process.
+Please see Department of Labor's Office of Foreign Labor Certification website for more information on the LCA process.